AP Explains: How to transform GOP health care plan into law | Taiwan News

-WASHINGTON (AP) — Republicans' long-awaited plan to repeal and replace the Affordable Care Act has cleared one hurdle in the House.
+WASHINGTON (AP) — Republicans' long-awaited plan to repeal and replace the Affordable Care Act has cleared a couple hurdles in the House.
 The GOP still must navigate a complicated path to turn its 123-page proposal from legislation to law.

 A look at the process and the politics: